-- Tell a member of staff who you feel comfortable talking to or - Tell a member of the Anti-Bullying group or report via the worry box in Learning Support, opposite Lab 3. - The member of staff/Anti-Bullying group will report it to your Form Tutor or Head of House. - Your Form Tutor or Head of House will talk to you and get all the details. - Your Form Tutor or Head of House will then talk to the accused person(s). - Your Form Tutor or Head of House may wish to talk to you and the girls accused of bullying together.
+- Tell a member of staff who you feel comfortable talking to or - Use the Report It button on the school website - Report through one of the worry QR codes - The member of staff will report it to your Form Tutor or Head of Year. - Your Form Tutor or Head of Year will talk to you and get all the details. - Your Form Tutor or Head of Year will then talk to the accused person(s). - Your Form Tutor or Head of Year may wish to talk to you and the girls accused of bullying together.
 Your wishes will be taken into consideration.